3ricGvald3z/Project_DATA_CONDUIT/README.md

 ### **OPERATIONAL GUIDE**

-The `data_processor.sh` binary is executed from your terminal.
+The `data_processor.sh` is executed from your terminal.

 ```
 # Display the full mission parameters (help menu)